Get to know the University by hearing about our campus, student life and the academic experience from our students and faculty.

 Edward R. Leahy Jr. Hall

-Check out the new $47.5 million, eight story home for the undergraduate and graduate departments of exercise science, occupational therapy and physical therapy.
+Check out the new $47.5 million, eight story home for the undergraduate and graduate departments of health and human performance, occupational therapy and physical therapy.

 Biological sciences is the study of life and living organisms, their life cycles, adaptations and environment.
 At Scranton students get one-on-one interaction with our faculty, in-depth experience in the process of science, learn laboratory techniques, as well as share in the excitement of scientific discovery.